«Previous Next»

 “A couple of the varieties I’ve been working with look good for organic production, where we can’t use conventional fertilizer and pesticides,” says O’Donnell.

 He picked up a Sussex Little Giant threshing machine at an auction.
 The thresher is only 3 ft. by 16 ft. and about 5 ft. tall.
 It was a junior version of larger threshers used on larger farms.
-He figures it will be ideal as he grows out select varieties.
+He figures it'll be ideal as he grows out select varieties.

 “Nobody seemed to know what it was, and I got it for only $100,” recalls O’Donnell.
 “I’ve been playing with it since.
 Last year I used it on some Red Fife (heritage variety) wheat, and it worked well.”

-O’Donnell likes the idea that most parts are wooden, so he can fashion replacements as needed in his wood shop.
+O’Donnell likes that most parts are wooden because he can fashion needed replacements in his wood shop.
 He notes that the wooden bolts and joints have dried out over the years in storage.

 “It wobbles, so I plan to build a steel frame to give it more stability,” says O’Donnell.
 “Some of the threshing spikes were gone, but I can buy after-market spikes for older combine cylinders and make them work.”

-In addition to wheat, O’Donnell also raises edible soybeans and dry beans, including 4 heirloom dry bean varieties.
+In addition to wheat, O’Donnell raises edible soybeans and dry beans, including four heirloom dry bean varieties.
 He sells to market and produces seed for other growers.

 “You have to be gentle with many heirloom varieties,” says O’Donnell.